Laredo, Texas: Radio

 According to Arbitron, the Laredo region (which includes Jim Hogg, Webb, and Zapata counties) is ranked 191st market by population size.

 AM radio

-Long range AM stations

-The following Clear Channel AM stations can be heard in Laredo:

 FM radio

 PR:Suspected pirate radio stations since they are not licensed with Federal Communications Commission (FCC) in the United States or COFETEL in Mexico.
 Some pirate stations are suspected, due to the fact other licensed stations nearby share the same frequency, such as 106.5 Radio Voz and KMAE from nearby Bruni, Texas and 103.3 Radio 33 and XHAHU-FM from nearby Anáhuac, Nuevo León, each city less than 50 miles from Laredo.

 Infrastructure

 Health care

 In addition to the University of Texas Health Science Center branch, there are five other principal medical centers in Laredo: the Laredo Medical Center, Doctor's Hospital, Gateway Community Health Center, Providence Surgical & Medical Center, and the Laredo Specialty Hospital.

 Doctors Hospital is Laredo's second-largest medical center.
 The hospital complex is over 250000 sqft, with 180 licensed beds on a 58 acre campus.
 Affiliated with Universal Health Services, it is on Loop 20 in north Laredo.
 The Doctors Regional Cancer Treatment Center offers comprehensive cancer services.

 The Providence Surgical & Medical Center is an ambulatory health care center in north-central Laredo and also owned by Universal Health Services.

 The Gateway Community Health Center is the third-largest medical center in Laredo.
 The health center's main building is 64000 sqft.
 The Medical center moved to its new $11,000,000 building in 2006.
 The main Gateway Community Health Center is in East Laredo, close to U.S. Highway 59.
 It also has three branches in the Laredo area: the South Clinic, El Cenizo Community Center, and Quad City Community Center.

 Gateway Community Health Center services include:

 The Laredo Specialty Hospital is the fourth-largest medical center in Laredo.
 It is owned by Ernest Health Inc. and was founded by Elmo Lopez Jr. on May 22, 2006.
 It admitted its first patient within hours of operation.
 The grand opening took place in March 2007.